What is the FIFO Method and How Can it Be Used?

 Which method of inventory management should you use?

-Of course, you should consult with an accountant but the FIFO method is often recommended for inventory valuation purposes.
+Of course, you should consult with an accountant but the FIFO method is often recommended for inventory valuation purposes (as well as inventory revaluation).

 For retailers dealing with food items, cosmetics, or electronics, for example, the FIFO method helps to avoid having to write off or write down inventory from the oldest received, in case demand is slower-moving than expected.